Civic, Community Outreach, & Beautification

 Community Hall Garden Entry

-A charming perennial garden flanks the Community Hall at Evergreen Fire Station 15.
+A charming perennial garden flanks the Community Hall behind the Evergreen Fire Station 15.
 Members meet quarterly to plant and maintain gardens.
 The beautiful plantings include bulbs, perennials, annuals, and fruit and ornamental trees.
 We keep the planters festooned with seasonal flowers.

 Haymarket Regional Food Pantry